department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-11-Registration Reasons Tree Test/research-findings.md

 ## Key Findings

-1. Veterans are not navigating to the EZ form for registration reasons
+1. Veterans are not navigating to the 10-10EZ form for registration reasons
 2. Confusion around registration and enrollment terminology within the health care benefits space
 3. Veterans reported a preference to sign up online but wanted additional benefits in-person
-4. For some of the registration reasons, scheduling appointments while signing up was a preference.
+4. For some of the registration reasons, scheduling the appointment while signing up was a preference
-5. Wanting the VA to reccommend and inform of more benefits
+5. Wanting the VA to recommend and inform of more benefits